fxlin/p3-tee/docs/issues.md

 # Common issues

-## (from sec world) Error: ... failed ffff000?
-3
+## (from sec world) Error: ... failed ffff000? from origin ?
-The way to debug is to understand the optee error code definition ffff000?
+The way to debug is to understand the optee error code definition ffff000? and its origin ?.
 See table below.
 Also GIYF.
-Go from there.
+You may find the [doc for developing CA](https://globalplatform.org/wp-content/uploads/2010/07/TEE_Client_API_Specification-V1.0.pdf) and [doc for developing TA](https://globalplatform.org/wp-content/uploads/2018/06/GPD_TEE_Internal_Core_API_Specification_v1.1.2.50_PublicReview.pdf) exceptionally helpful.
+Search your error code, function name, etc in these two docs.

 ![image.png](optee-error-codes.png)

 ## make run-only... xterm problems